Essential Oils have Several Common Methods of Application:

 Peppermint at the base of your skull for headaches *You may want to dilute this as peppermint can burn a bit!

 Take particular precaution when ingesting essential oils as not all essential oil companies are made equally, refer back to Essential Oils page for more information.
 Young Living has a specific line designed for ingestion - this line is called the Vitality Line.
 If you are going to ingest an essential oil, only ingest the oils from the Vitality Line.
+Personally, my favorite way to use essential oils is to diffuse them or apply them topically, I do not ingest them.

-*Some essential oils will eat through plastic so make sure if you're adding them to water you do so in a glass or ceramic mug.
+Also note that some essential oils will eat through plastic so make sure if you're adding them to water you do so in a glass or ceramic mug.